WE Soda Limited Statement on Modern Slavery

 Our business and supply chain

-The principal activities of the Group are mining for trona and producing sodium carbonate (soda ash) and sodium bicarbonate in Turkey and USA.
-The Group has 3 main operating companies, Eti Soda and Kazan Soda in Turkey and Ciner Wyoming LLC.
-(Ciner Wyoming) in the USA.
-These three entities supply product to customers located in over 40 countries around the world.
-We work with over 2000 suppliers globally who provide our business with many different products and services such as inbound raw materials and equipment along with outbound finished goods transport and recycling services.
+The principal activity of the Group is extracting and processing trona ore to produce sodium carbonate (soda ash) and sodium bicarbonate, which is used in the manufacture of a wide variety of everyday products such as glass, detergents and lithium-ion batteries for electric vehicles.
+During 2021, the Group had three operating entities, Eti Soda and Kazan Soda in Turkey and Ciner Wyoming in the USA.
+Through these three entities, WE Soda supplied products to customers located in over 70 countries around the world and also worked with over 1,000 suppliers globally, who provided our business with many different products and services from inbound raw materials and equipment to outbound finished goods transportation and recycling services.

 Our policies on slavery and human trafficking

-WE Soda acknowledges that modern slavery is a heinous crime resulting in the abuse of human rights and must be dealt with.
+WE Soda acknowledges that modern slavery is a heinous crime resulting in the abuse of human rights and must be eradicated.
 WE Soda is committed to ensuring there is transparency in our approach to tackling modern slavery within our organisation and throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
-In order to meet these obligations, the Company has set out a number of initiatives which steer the Group’s approach to modern slavery compliance.
+In order to meet these obligations, we have committed to a number of initiatives which steer the Group’s approach to modern slavery compliance.

-Update: Eti Soda and Kazan Soda are ISO26000 certified which includes completion of a Modern Slavery Audit.
-Ciner Wyoming and our offices in Atlanta and London completed self-assessments against the same third-party audit questionnaire.
+Both Eti Soda and Kazan Soda renewed their ISO 26000 certification which included completion of a Modern Slavery Audit.
+Ciner Wyoming and our offices in Atlanta, US and London, UK completed self-assessments against the same third-party audit questionnaire during 2021.

 Responsibility for the policy

-The Board of Directors has overall responsibility for ensuring the Group’s policies, systems and controls complies with our legal and ethical obligations, and that all those under our control comply with it.
+The Board of Directors has overall responsibility for ensuring the Group’s policies, systems and controls comply with our legal and ethical obligations, and that all those under our control comply with it.
+Our training and policies ensure that all of our employees are actively aware of Modern Slavery and their responsibilities to report any concerns whether within our own business or within our supply chain.

 For and on behalf of WE Soda Group: